 “People want options, but they are not willing to take discounts on their previous salaries, so they see ESOPs as toppings to salaries, rather than cash replacements,” said Tracxn’s Goyal.
 “It’s a funny situation because almost all startup employees want ESOPs, but few of them actually understand ESOPs or make an effort to know more.
 So a lot of ESOPs often get wasted.”

-Employers, too, struggle to get the best out of an ESOP programme, he added.
+Employers, too, struggle to get the best out of an ESOP program, he added.

 “In recent years, ESOPs have become a yardstick of whether employers treat employees fairly because everyone has heard about ESOPs.
 But the return on investment in ESOPs is low for employers because employees aren’t willing to take lower salaries, and the ESOPs don’t necessarily make them feel incentivized to stick on at the company,” Goyal said.